remla25-team18/operation/k8s/README.md

 2. **In another local terminal under /operation**, Copy the k8s setting from local to vm:

-    *Lemon's note: I'm not so sure how we can use the local file directly, this doesn't sound very reliable but it works so I'm building on it.
+    > *Lemon's note: I'm not so sure how we can use the local file directly, this doesn't sound very reliable but it works so I'm building on it.
 Future exploration needed.*

     ```bash
     scp ./k8s/app.yaml ./k8s/model.yaml vagrant@192.168.56.100:/home/vagrant/
     ```

+    **This is the only place where you need to use this terminal.
+The rest of the steps will be done in the VM.**

-3. Generate the k8s SECRET(replace the `GITHUB_USERNAME`, `GHCR_PAT`  and `your@email.com` with your own):
+3. Now go back to the virual machine, which means the terminal with `vagrant@ctrl`, generate the k8s SECRET(replace the `GITHUB_USERNAME`, `GHCR_PAT`  and `your@email.com` with your own):
     ```bash
     kubectl create secret docker-registry ghcr-secret \
     --docker-server=ghcr.io \